solana-developers/helpers/README.md

 ## Contributing

 PRs are very much welcome!
-Read the [CONTRUBUTING guidelines for the Solana course](https://github.com/Unboxed-Software/solana-course/blob/main/CONTRIBUTING.md#code) then send a PR!
+Read the [CONTRIBUTING guidelines for the Solana course](https://github.com/Unboxed-Software/solana-course/blob/main/CONTRIBUTING.md#code) then send a PR!

 ## helpers for the browser and node.js